Profirator/project-config/docs/master.md

 ### Tenant Manager

+Tenant Manger is a component developed by Opplafy with APInf in Tampere smart city project.
+It is not a FIWARE component.
+Github project can be found [here](https://github.com/opplafy/tenant-manager).

 Tenant manager is a middleware orchestration component.
-It will take requests for API Management for Tenants and configure Keyrock IDM and Umbrella Proxy accordingly.
+It enables Oauth2 token usage by taking requests for API Management for Tenants and configures Keyrock IDM and Umbrella Proxy accordingly.

+Alternatively, if tenant manager is not used, the Umbrella Proxy sub URL configurations need to be done manually.
+Tenant manager integration removes this problem.

 How to is covered in: [Tenant-manager documentation](https://apinf-fiware.readthedocs.io/en/latest/#tenant-manager-ui)